zefangshen/zefangshen.github.io/_news/announcement_20231202_paper.md

 related_posts: false
 ---

-New [paper](https://doi.org/10.1111/gcb.17053) in [Global Change Biology](https://onlinelibrary.wiley.com/journal/13652486) studying the Carbon sequestration potential of Australian soils is now online.
+<p class="text-justify">New <a href="https://doi.org/10.1111/gcb.17053">paper</a> in <a href="https://onlinelibrary.wiley.com/journal/13652486">Global Change Biology</a> studying the Carbon sequestration potential of Australian soils is now online.</p>